NeuralChat/.github/profile/README.md

 Our system was built in an optimized manner, implementing three separate services:

-1. **Django server**: This is the main server that users connect to.
+1. 🌐 **Django Server**: This is the main server that users connect to.
-2. **PostgreSQL database**: The Django server constantly interacts with this database.
+2. 🗃️ **PostgreSQL Database**: The Django server constantly interacts with this database.
-3. **AI service**: This is disconnected from the Django server.
+3. 🤖 **AI System**: This is disconnected from the Django server.
 It collects data from the database, processes it constantly, and feeds back into the database with statistics and data.

 ![sequence](assets/sequence.png)